 The Top Wine Trends for 2017

 2016 has been a bad year for celebrities, but a good one here at Wine & Words, with developing the business, launching the blog, a series of well-received wine classes and workshops, and a lot of interesting travels to countries near and far.
-On a more personal level, Mr. K & I have persevered in our sugar-free lifestyle (and might have inspired a few people dear to us to give it a shot as well), we finally got ourselves a sous-vide/water bath cooker and have gone overboard exploring its possibilities, and above everything: we got to taste plenty of unforgettable wines, as (rather painfully) illustrated by our 2016 cork collection in the picture above.
+On a more personal level, Mr. K & I have persevered in our low-carb lifestyle (and might have inspired a few people dear to us to give it a shot as well), we finally got ourselves a sous-vide/water bath cooker and have gone overboard exploring its possibilities, and above everything: we got to taste plenty of unforgettable wines, as (rather painfully) illustrated by our 2016 cork collection in the picture above.

 From this feeling of completion and contentment, I am looking forward to an equally amazing 2017, and these are the top wine trends I expect to see rise and explode in the coming year:

 1. Cool-climate sparkling wines from unexpected wine countries and regions

 Sparkling wines are no longer considered to be just an aperitif or celebratory drink.
 More and more they’re seen as real wines and worthy meal partners, which can hold their own from starters all the way to cheese boards and desserts.
 Vivid acidity and freshness are prerequisites for a good bubbly, and that’s exactly what cold- and cool-climate sparkling wines can provide.